Mod $p$ sheaves on Witt flags: Affine flag varieties

 \subsection{Local models}

-In this section, we briefly need to refer to the theory of v-sheaves as in \cite{Sch17,SW20}, but the reader may treat this as a black box.
+In this section, we return to the initial assumption on $G$, which is no longer assumed to be simply connected almost simple, but a general connected reductive group over a local field $F$.
+We briefly need to refer to the theory of v-sheaves as in \cite{Sch17,SW20}, but the reader may treat this as a black box.
 Consider the Beilinson--Drinfeld Grassmannian $\Gr_{\calG}$ in the sense of \cite{SW20} defined over the v-sheaf $\Spd O$.
-Its generic fiber is isomorphic to the $B_{\mathrm{dR}}^+$-affine Grassmannian and its special fiber equals the v-sheaf attached to the affine flag variety $\Fl_{\calG}$.
+Its generic fiber is isomorphic to the $B_{\mathrm{dR}}^+$-affine Grassmannian and its special fiber equals the v-sheaf attached to the affine flag variety $\mathsf{G}/\mathsf{P}$.
 Let $\mu$ be a geometric conjugacy class of coweights with reflex field $E$.
-Then, the affine Grassmannian $\Gr_{G,E}$ base changed to $E$ contains a closed subsheaf $\Gr_{G,\leq \mu}$ arising as the $L^+G$-orbit closure of $\mu(\xi)$.
-Following \cite{AGLR22}, we define the v-sheaf local model $M^v_{\calG,\mu}$ as the v-sheaf closure of $\Gr_{G,E}$ inside $\Gr_{\calG,O_E}$.
+Then, the affine Grassmannian $\Gr_{G,E}$ base changed to $E$ contains a closed subsheaf $\Gr_{G,\leq \mu}$ arising as the $G(B^+_{\mathrm{dR}})$-orbit closure of $\mu(\xi)$.
+Following \cite{AGLR22}, we define the v-sheaf local model $\mathsf{M}^v_{\mu}$ as the v-sheaf closure of $\Gr_{G,\leq \mu}$ inside $\Gr_{\calG,O_E}$.

-If $F$ has characteristic $p$ or $\mu$ is minuscule, there exists by \cite[Theorem 1.1]{AGLR22} and \cite[Corollary 1.4]{GL24} a unique flat normal projective $O_E$-scheme $M_{\calG,\mu}$ with reduced special fiber whose associated v-sheaf equals $M_{\calG,\mu}^v$.
-We call it the scheme-theoretic local model and, with the single exception of wild odd unitary groups (so only when $p=2$), it was shown in the corresponding statements of \cite{AGLR22,GL24} (relying on \cite[Theorem 1.2]{FHLR22}) that this scheme has $\varphi$-split special fiber.
-We can now use our global +-regularity result to remove this assumption from the computation of the special fiber in \cite{AGLR22,FHLR22,GL24} (see \Cref{rem_cmness} for Cohen--Macaulayness).
+If $F$ has characteristic $p$ or $\mu$ is minuscule, there exists by \cite[Theorem 1.1]{AGLR22} and \cite[Corollary 1.4]{GL24} a unique flat normal projective $O_E$-scheme $\mathsf{M}_{\mu}$ with reduced special fiber whose associated v-sheaf equals $\mathsf{M}_{\mu}^v$.
+We call it the scheme-theoretic local model and, with the single exception of wild odd unitary groups (so only when $p=2$), it was shown in the corresponding statements of \cite{AGLR22,GL24} (relying on \cite[Theorem 1.2]{FHLR25}) that this scheme has $\varphi$-split special fiber and is Cohen--Macaulay.
+We can now use our global +-regularity result to remove this assumption from the computation of the special fiber in \cite{AGLR22,FHLR25,GL24}.